 S1 - In first year, the levels of attainment in subjects are obtained by a process of continuous assessment of what pupils say, write, make and do.
-A tracking report is issued towards the end of the first term and a final progress report is issued in the third term.
-There is a Parent Consultation Evening during the first term.
-If problems arise before the reports are issued, the Pupil Support Leader or Depute Head Teacher S1/S2 will contact parents.

 S2 and S3 - In second and third year continuous assessment continues and this will be used as a basis for recommendations for courses to be studied in the third year.

-A tracking report is issued late in Term 1 and a full progress report is issued in February which includes recommendations made by the staff for each subject for future study.
+The S2 report includes recommendations made by the staff for each subject for future study.
 Pupil Support Leaders will also distribute a Course Choice Information Pack containing a careers guide and a subject choice form.
-This is followed up by a Parent Consultation evening in March.
+This is followed up by a Parent Consultation.
 Through discussions between pupil, parent and teacher, a choice of subjects is determined for S3.
-There are many factors to take into account in the matter of subject choice - subjects the pupils like, are good at and are interested in; a broad balance of subjects thus avoiding a narrow-based curriculum; consideration of subjects that may be essential for a preferred career.
+There are many factors to take into account in the matter of subject choice - subjects the pupils like, are good at and are interested in; a broad balance of subjects thus avoiding a narrow-based curriculum; consideration of subjects that may be essential for a preferred career